mfzlur/AI-Learning-Portal/backend/tests/Report.md

 1. ```test_app_exists()```
 Tests that the Flask application exists
     - Passed Inputs:
-        - None - Just checks app initialization
+        - Direct reference to the Flask application object 'app'
+        - Internal assertion: self.assertIsNotNone(app)
     - Expected Output:
         - Application object should not be None
     - Actual Output: